c-grantham/Video-Game-Sale-Predictor/README.md

 * Cleaning and preprocessing data with Python (pandas, NumPy)

-Features to be implemented include:
+Features to be uploaded to GitHub include:

 * Training a machine learning model (XGBoost Regression) to forecast future discounts